 “When Guru Nanak put the tilak, the crown of Guruship, on Guru Angad who was Lehna, Guru Nanak was alive and lived in Kartarpur.
 But once Guru Angad became Guru we started looking toward Khadoor Sahib where Guru Angad then lived and we started bowing to the second Nanak.
 We are the worshipers of light, not of body and skeleton and that’s a very true tradition.” – Siri Singh Sahib, Yogi Bhajan

-Below is a sample of the tri-fold altar card for this pauree.
-If you would like one, email your mailing address to email@example.com with “Altar Card Please” in the subject line.
-Specify in the email that you would like to receive the “Anand Sahib” altar card.
+If you would like one of these altar cards, email your mailing address to firstname.lastname@example.org with “Altar Card Please” in the subject line.
+Specify in the email that you would like to receive the “Guru Angad” altar card.

 *We would like to offer special appreciation for the artwork of Guru Angad used for this altar card by Bhagat Singh from www.sikhiart.com

 “I’ve absolutely fallen in love with this Pauree after receiving the altar card.
 Thank you!
 Wahe Guru.” ~ SDI Community Member